Skip to contents

 feature_col

-Column name of the input regions data frame containing a name for each genomic region.
-Set only if the using a data frame as the input regions format.
+Column name of the input regions data frame or GRanges mcols containing a name for each genomic region.
+Set only if the using a data frame-like object as the input regions format, not for string vectors.
 See details.

 mval